noamross/comp-disease-dynamics/inst/manuscript.md

     - Sudden Oak Death
     - What else?
 Chestnut blight,

+@Adler1992 showed that the third moment of the distribution was a function of the mean and mean/variance ratio, but only *asympotically*
 ## Models

 -   A version of @Anderson1978 ODEs with age structure